"Justice remains the greatest power on earth. To that power alone will we submit." -President Harry S. Truman

 You often forget how fragile life is until you lose someone you hold dear.
 These losses are even more traumatic when they result from a negligent or careless action.
 One moment of inattention while driving a vehicle or on a construction site and a person’s life, family, and legacy are changed forever.
 When that happens, it’s the family of the deceased who are left reeling in the aftermath.

-Each one of the attorneys at Martinez, Hart, Thompson & Sanchez, P.C., has the expertise and compassion to help you sort through these questions one-by-one, while also working to hold those responsible for your loss accountable.
+Each one of the attorneys at Martinez, Hart, Sanchez & Romero, P.C., has the expertise and compassion to help you sort through these questions one-by-one, while also working to hold those responsible for your loss accountable.
 With our assistance, you can rest assured that your legal needs are taken care of, so you can focus on healing emotionally.

 Before a wrongful death claim can be filed, you must determine whether you’re permitted to do so.
 In New Mexico, only a personal representative can file a wrongful death claim on behalf of the decedent’s estate.
 Appointing a personal representative is the first step towards developing the case against the wrongful actor.
 Our attorneys are happy to meet with you to discuss this process in greater detail.